-The number of project workers required for the sub-projects falling under the project shall be identified by the Project design team in line with PIU of KWSSIP.
-However, given the nature of the project workforce (mostly semiskilled construction labor) and characteristics of the labor force market in Karachi and nearby project area, it is likely the workforce, especially the lower-skilled workers, will be mostly male.
+The number of project workers required for the eight Sections falling under the Project shall be identified by the Project design team in line with PIU-HQ of NHA.
+However, given the nature of the Project workforce (mostly semiskilled construction labor) and characteristics of the labor force in project area, it is likely the workforce, especially the lower-skilled workers, will be mostly male.

-There will, however, be females also available in the project areas to join in and contribute to the project.
+There will, however, be females also available in the Project areas to contribute to the Project.
 The expectation is that the majority of labor will be locally hired with the exception of a few skilled workers.
-Provisions will be made to train and hire as many as possible from local communities where the activities are taking place.
-Furthermore, professional business/capacity building companies might be contracted in order to carry out surveys, trainings, and other assessments within the project.
-The nature of labor force will be skilled workers/experts.
+Provisions will be made to train and hire as many as possible from local communities where the activities are taking place, with a particular focus on vulnerable groups.
+The number of women and those from vulnerable groups recruited to work on the Project will be documented and reported.
+Furthermore, professional business/capacity building companies involving skilled workers/experts might be contracted in order to carry out surveys, trainings, and other assessments within the Project.